ehrpg/qstar/docs/character/perks.md

 Also, if the perk is not reasonable for your character at all, the perk simply isn't available to you.

+A perk can only be picked once, unless otherwise specified.

 Perks are represented in the following way:

 <div class="qs-list-test full-width p" markdown="1">